Community

 Planetarium this week

-Invitation links to the live online events are generally posted the Thursday before.
-These programs are only available LIVE on Friday evenings, and on the occasional Matinee dates, normally Sundays.
+Invitation links to the planetarium's live online events are generally posted the Thursday before.
+These programs are only available LIVE on Friday evenings, and on the occasional Matinee dates (typically on Sundays).
 Clicking on the Zoom links at other times will not work.

 Please scroll down beyond the calendar for notes on upcoming 8 p.m. programs